nheggoe/board-game/README.md

 ## Data Files

-The application uses external CSV files located in the `data/` directory to configure board elements and player profiles.
+The application uses external CSV files located in the `/data/csv/` directory to configure board elements and player profiles.

-- `player.csv` can be edited directly from within the application using the built-in interface.
+- `player.csv` can be edited directly through the application’s built-in interface.
-- `snakeAndLaddercsv` and `monopoly.csv` must be manually edited outside the application.
+- `snakeAndLadder.csv` and `monopoly.csv` must be manually edited outside the application.

 To modify the Snake and Ladder board, you may add or remove lines in `snakeAndLadder.csv`.
 Highest tested was 10,000; it remained functional but rendered poorly and overlapped other UI elements.

-Extreme scenarios could potentially harm the file, so if it corrupts or fails to load, delete the file, and it will be automatically reset.
+To modify the Monopoly board, you may add or remove lines in `monopoly.csv`.
+Ensure the total number of lines is a multiple of 4 to maintain a square layout.

+If anything goes wrong, simply delete the corresponding CSV file in the `/data/csv/` folder — a default version will be automatically regenerated on the next launch.

 Ensure that the file structure and formatting are preserved when editing these files to avoid runtime errors.